 - Salt and pepper, to taste

 - Place potatoes in a large saucepan, cover with water and bring to a boil.
 Add 1 teaspoon of salt and reduce heat to low.
-Cover and simmer for approximately 15 minutes, or until potatoes are just tender.
+Cover and simmer for approximately 15 minutes, or until potatoes are just tender, but not falling apart.

 - Drain potatoes in a colander and transfer to a large bowl.

-- Add celery and onions first and stir to combine.
+- Add celery and onions and gently stir to combine.
 Add sweet salad pickle cubes, spicy mustard, mayonnaise, Old Bay, salt and pepper.
 Stir to combine.
-Garnish with chives, if desired.